 How It Works

 The RTU at the water tank transmits level information to Mission servers.
 When the tank level is outside the user configurable level boundaries, a command is automatically sent to output relays on the same RTU or remote RTUs to energize pumps or valves and refill the tank.
-The Tank and Well software is offered in two packages.
-The first supports up to three pumps, and the second supports up to five pumps.
+The Tank and Well software supports up to five pumps.
 RTUs may be connected to additional equipment such as chlorine monitors or other alarm inputs and can be solar powered.

 Real-time alarms notify operators of high or low tank levels, excessive pump starts, excessive pump runtimes, AC failure, low battery, and more.
 Positive relay feedback business logic can notify users to conditions such as “pump called to run but failed to run.”
 A situation like this could be the result of a burned-out pump or a tripped breaker.